Skills and training

 The European Commission adopted the first Skills Agenda for Europe in June 2016, designed to make the right training, skills and support available to people in the EU.
 Building on this, on 1 July 2020 the Commission adopted the new European Skills Agenda for sustainable competitiveness, social fairness and resilience.
-Its 12 actions focus on objectives for improving existing skills and training in new skills over the next five years.
-Four indicators were selected to allow monitoring and statistical analysis with targeted increases to be reached by 2025.
+Its 12 actions focus on objectives for improving existing skills and training in new skills, outlining targets to be reached by 2025.
 The COVID-19 pandemic has highlighted the crucial role of digital skills and competencies in ensuring business continuity, as well as in providing education and training remotely.
 The Commission is now placing skills at the heart of the EU policy agenda to help achieve a sustainable recovery from the impact of COVID-19.

-Also on 1 July 2020, the Commission launched the Youth Employment Support package which is structured around four strands that will provide a bridge to jobs for the next generation.
+This supports the EU initiatives already underway to support skills and training.
+On 1 July 2020, the Commission launched the Youth Employment Support package which is structured around four strands that will provide a bridge to jobs for the next generation.
 The Commission’s proposal for a Council Recommendation on a ‘Bridge to jobs’ reinforces the Youth Guarantee launched in 2013.
-This initiative will link in with the needs of companies to provide the skills needed, particularly for the green and digital transitions, alongside developing transversal skills, such as entrepreneurial and career management skills.
+This initiative links in with the needs of companies to provide the skills needed, particularly for the green and digital transitions, alongside developing transversal skills, such as entrepreneurial and career management skills.
 The package also includes a proposal on vocational education and training, a renewed impetus for apprenticeships and additional measures to support youth employment.

 On 8 June 2020, the Council of the European Union adopted conclusions on reskilling and upskilling as a basis for increasing sustainability and employability, in the context of supporting economic recovery and social cohesion.